openwashdata/rwpfunctionality/README.md

-Addressing premature failures and unreliable performance of water points is crucial to achieve the 2030 Sustainable Development Goal (SDG) 6, which calls for universal and equitable access to safe and affordable drinking water for all (WHO, 2017).
-As of 2020, 771 million people lacked a basic water service (WHO & UNICEF, 2021).
-Yet even for those with water services, unreliable water infrastructure that provides intermittent supply, or is broken down or abandoned, contributes to unsustainable and unsafe water access worldwide (Allaire et al., 2018;
-Burt et al., 2018; Klug et al., 2018; Valcourt et al., 2020).
+Addressing premature failures and unreliable performance of water points is crucial to achieve the 2030 Sustainable Development Goal (SDG) 6, which calls for universal and equitable access to safe and affordable drinking water for all (“Safely Managed Drinking-Water” 2017).
+As of 2020, 771 million people lacked a basic water service (“Progress on Household Drinking Water, Sanitation and Hygiene, 2000-2020: Five Years into the SDGs” 2021).
+Yet even for those with water services, unreliable water infrastructure that provides intermittent supply, or is broken down or abandoned, contributes to unsustainable and unsafe water access worldwide (Allaire, Wu, and Lall 2018; Burt et al. 2018; Klug, Shields, and Bartram 2018; Valcourt et al. 2020).

 ## Data